jjn7702/SECJ1023-PT2/Submission/sec08_23242/DreamCatcher/Problem Analysis and Design /readme.md

   iii.
 Time class
   <ul>
-  <li> In this class, we multiple attributes to calculate the duration of time that the sleep cylce of the user.</li>
+  <li> In this class, there are multiple attributes to calculate the duration of time that the sleep cylce of the user.</li>
   </ul>

       protected: